 Costs: Adults $25 and ages 5-12, $15.
 Kids 4 and under ride for free.
 Private sleighs available for $450, 16-18 maximum.

 Duration: About an hour.

 Phone: (800) 772-5386

-Bundle up, jump in for the ride, and most importantly, keep your eyes open for sightings of elk (obviously!), coyotes, foxes, bison, eagles and other local wildlife.
+Bundle up, jump in for the sleigh ride, and most importantly, keep your eyes open for sightings of elk (obviously!), coyotes, foxes, bison, eagles and other local wildlife.
 Your sleigh will be the only man-made thing out on the snowy plain of the refuge, so bring your camera for unique close-ups of the elk and glorious Teton and Sheep Mountain views.
-Sights here haven't changed much since the refuge opened more than 100 years ago.
+Sights here haven't changed much since the National Elk Refuge opened more than 100 years ago.

 For more information call (307) 733-0277 or 1 (800) 772-5386.